MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/atp-onboard.md

 <!--5691658-->
 *Applies to: Configuration Manager (current branch)*

-Microsoft Endpoint Manager is an integrated solution for managing all of your devices.
+The Microsoft Intune family of products is an integrated solution for managing all of your devices.
 Microsoft brings together Configuration Manager and Intune into a single console called **Microsoft Intune admin center**.
 You can deploy Microsoft Defender for Endpoint onboarding policies to Configuration Manager managed clients.
 These clients don't require Azure AD or MDM enrollment, and the policy is targeted at ConfigMgr collections rather than Azure AD Groups.

 <!--Adding Include for Prerequisites-->